danielalcalde/encap/README.md

 * Running experiments on Slurm
 * Running experiments remotely via SSH

-Please note that Encap is currently incompatible with macOS/Windows.
+Please note that Encap is currently only compatible with Linux/MacOs.

 ## Running a Script with Encap